Periodic Wobble of the Post-Perihelion Jet Structure Around 3I/ATLAS: Conclusions

 \section{Conclusions}

 We analyze data showing a coherent post-perihelion activity period in 3I/ATLAS, traced independently by inner-coma jets morphology and coma-dominated photometry.
-Our main findings are: \begin{enumerate} \item A dominant jet-like feature in HST images shows a repeatable PA wobble with $P_{\rm jet}=7.20\pm0.05$~h from a weighted Fourier ($k\le2$) period scan, with an angular excursion of order $\sim20^\circ$. \item Small-aperture coma photometry ($N=4$, $r_{\rm eff}\approx6.2''$) yields $P_{\rm phot}=7.136\pm0.001$~h (formal), with semi-amplitude $A\simeq0.311$~mag and additional jitter $\sigma_{\rm jit}\simeq0.089$~mag. \item Large-aperture photometry ($N=30$, $r_{\rm eff}\approx42.2''$) gives best periods in the 7.14--7.16~h range for $k=1$ fits, while the inclusion of December 27, 2025 (fan-like jets) degrades phase stationarity and slightly shifts preferred periods. \item We interpret the $\sim7.1$~h period as an attitude precession/nutation (NPA) signature traced by jet orientation and coma flux redistribution, rather than as a nucleus-shaped rotational light curve. \end{enumerate}
+Our main findings are: \begin{enumerate} \item A dominant jet-like feature in HST images shows a repeatable PA wobble with $P_{\rm jet}=7.20\pm0.05$~h from a weighted Fourier ($k\le2$) period scan, with an angular excursion of order $\sim20^\circ$. \item Small-aperture coma photometry ($N=4$, $r_{\rm eff}\approx6.2''$) yields $P_{\rm phot}=7.136\pm0.001$~h (formal), with semi-amplitude $A\simeq0.311$~mag and additional jitter $\sigma_{\rm jit}\simeq0.089$~mag. \item Large-aperture photometry ($N=30$, $r_{\rm eff}\approx42.2''$) gives best periods in the 7.14--7.16~h range for $k=1$ fits, while the inclusion of December 27, 2025 (fan-like jets) degrades phase stationarity and slightly shifts preferred periods. \item We interpret the $\sim7.1$~h period as an attitude precession/nutation (NPA) signature traced by jet orientation and coma flux redistribution, rather than as a nucleus-shaped rotational light curve.
+These results support a non-principal-axis rotational state of 3I/ATLAS and provide new constraints on the post-perihelion activity of interstellar objects. \textbf{To ensure robustness of our result, we also computed Lomb–Scargle periodograms (Scargle 1982) over a wide period range.
+The Lomb–Scargle method is particularly appropriate for irregularly sampled data and does not assume uniform cadence.
+The resulting periodograms show consistent peaks near 7.1 h, confirming the Fourier-based results.
+Periodograms were computed over a broad range (1–20 h) without smoothing to preserve alias structures.
+This allows the reader to evaluate the noise characteristics and possible aliases induced by diurnal sampling.
+Figures 5 and 6 are presented as plots illustrating the behavior of secondary periodicities.
+These features are interpreted and put in relation with the primary result of this study on the dominant 7.1 h periodicity independently detected in both morphology and photometry.
+We verified that the derived photometric modulation is not correlated with seeing variations.
+No statistically significant correlation between seeing and magnitude was found, supporting the interpretation of intrinsic nucleus-driven modulation.
+The agreement between independent diagnostics — jet morphology and coma photometry — strengthens the interpretation of a physical periodicity associated with nucleus dynamics.} \end{enumerate}